superlinked/VectorHub/docs/articles/semantic_search_news.md

 )
 ```

-Next we parse our dataframe...
+Next we parse our dataframe,...

 ```python
 dataframe_parser = DataFrameParser(